liquidazical/lqd.net.functional/readme.md

 ### Next Version

 * fmap - extension method that applies a function an a obect ( it is like map for objects )
+* Maybe - an implementation of the Maybe monad